aaronbretz/brazos-open-lab/README.md

-# Driven 2017 Brazos Open Lab
+# Driven 2017 BrazosOpen Lab

 ## Destination
 By the end of this lab, you will have created and deployed a locally hosted dashboard to display a list of upcoming events for a band or musician.